blitzingminty/clinerules/CONTRIBUTING.md

 ### Development Environment

-No special development environment is required for contributing to ClinerRules.
+No special development environment is required for contributing to ClineRules.
 A text editor with Markdown support is recommended for editing the rule files.

 ## Contribution Process